Back to The Triumph

 "Doing the truth in ." - Ephesians 4:15

-Christ speaks with tenderness and severity, always together.
-The Apostles rebuke, warn, teach, and console under the same Spirit.
-St. Paul does not choose between doctrine and pastoral care.
+Christ speaks with tenderness and severity together.
+The Apostles rebuke, warn, teach, and console under the same Spirit.[1]
+St. Paul never chooses between doctrine and pastoral care.
 He insists on both.
-Scripture therefore rejects the false alternative between precision and love.

 The saints model the same union.
 St. Francis de Sales is gentle without softness.
 St. Pius X is sharp without malice.
 St. Catherine speaks boldly to churchmen without surrendering reverence.
-Their clarity is never sentimentalized, and their is never emptied into ambiguity.

 • name error plainly